danielbodnar/awesome-stars/README.md

 ## compiler

+- [evanw/esbuild](https://github.com/evanw/esbuild) - An extremely fast bundler for the web
 - [solidjs/solid-playground](https://github.com/solidjs/solid-playground) - Quickly discover what the solid compiler will generate from your JSX template
 - [felix-lang/felix](https://github.com/felix-lang/felix) - The Felix Programming Language
 - [grain-lang/grain](https://github.com/grain-lang/grain) - The Grain compiler toolchain and CLI.
 Home of the modern web staple. 🌾